6 Tips for Ongoing Content Review with Study Island

 There are some concepts—such as main idea, summarization, or multiplication and division—that once students have learned, they know for good because those concepts are foundational skills that students use over and over again in their studies.
 But, for other concepts, especially those that are more discrete and only used in certain contexts, it can be difficult for students to retain what they’ve learned and demonstrate mastery months or even weeks later.

-One way that you can help your students keep previously taught concepts fresh is by using Study Island to provide ongoing review and practice.
-It incorporates the two most effective learning techniques, distributed practice and practice testing, and its items are standards-based, making it the perfect tool for review.
+So, how can educators ensure that the concepts they’ve previously taught stay fresh in students’ minds, as learning moves forward?
+Enter Study Island, Edmentum’s standards-based formative assessment and practice program, to provide ongoing content review and practice.
+It incorporates the two most effective learning techniques, distributed practice and practice testing, making it the perfect tool for standards-based review.
 Check out the ideas below for ways that you can incorporate consistent review into the activities that you are already doing in your classroom:

 Incorporate Bell Ringers/Warm-Ups